rever0f/j2c/README.md

 rthumb lpinky           | 0 |                           |

-no realestate for ` or \ so 3key chords:

-\* This changed recently because I'm a horrible awful person mostly also with the dvorak keys there seems to have been an attempt to implement asetniop keys using muscle memory of the key in standard layout mode.
+\* This changed recently because I'm a horrible awful person mostly, also with the dvorak keys there seems to have been an attempt to implement asetniop keys using muscle memory of the key in a standard non-chorded layout mode.
 This is an attempt to conform with that.
 This applies to the changes for ` and \ as well.